Mtepihasti5/myvps/README.md

 ## Security notes
 - Always review scripts before running (cat, less, or open in an editor).
-- Scripts require elevated privileges — run only on systems you control or trust.
+- Scripts (sometimes) require elevated privileges — run only on systems you control or trust.

 ## Contributing
 Contributions welcome.
 Open an issue or submit a pull request with improvements or new scripts.